Dozens of protesters swarm Capitol rotunda to demand Israel-Hamas ceasefire

 “The only path to peace and safety — for everyone — is through ensuring justice and equality for everyone.
 And that means ending the Israeli government’s illegal occupation of Palestine.
 To endgenocide against Palestinians in Gaza, we’re demanding a #ceasefirenow.”

+“This is a critical moment for your Administration.
+By securing a ceasefire, averting more civilian deaths, and initiating credible negotiations to secure a lasting and just peace, including the end of the occupation, your Administration can make history by stopping the cycle of violence once and for all.

+“We stand ready to support your efforts to secure a just and lasting peace for all in the region.”

-It comes as president Joe Biden visited Israel on Wednesday, where he and told Israelis not to make the “mistakes” that the US did after the September 11 2001 terror attacks, warning its citizens not to be “consumed” by hate.
+It comes as Mr Biden visited Israel on Wednesday, where he and told Israelis not to make the “mistakes” that the US did after the September 11 2001 terror attacks, warning its citizens not to be “consumed” by hate.

 Mr Biden also blamed an “errant rocket” fired from Gaza for an explosion on Tuesday night on a hospital feared to have killed hundreds of people, saying his information was based on US defence department sources.